Markovac, Bjelovar-Bilogora County

 Markovac is a village in the Slavonia region of Croatia, located east of Daruvar.
-The population is 80 (census 2011).

 History

 Before the breakup of Yugoslavia in 1991, the village was primarily inhabited by Serbs, with only one half-Croatian, half-Serbian family.
 The Serbian population left the village in December 1991, during the war.
 Since then, a few Croatian families have moved in from Bosnia and Herzegovina.
 From 1997 onwards, Serbian families started selling their properties to the Croatian Government or new settlers from Bosnia and Herzegovina for small amounts of money.

 Most of the pre-war population of the village lives outside Croatia.
 The majority live in Serbia, with a few families in Germany, Bosnia and Herzegovina, the United States, and Australia.

 Before the war, Markovac had a primary school up to grade four.
 The teacher was Nikola Fasaic, a former Catholic priest from Sirač.
 After the fourth grade, the children went to school in Daruvar.